-In addition, as a first step to create a common vision about open government, the OECD recommends to adopt a definition which unites all actors around a joint understanding what open government aims to achieve.
+In addition, as a first step to create a common vision about open government, the OECD recommends adopting a definition which unites all actors around a joint understanding what open government aims to achieve.
 Such a definition can be based on the OECD Recommendation, on the definition of other international actors such as the OGP or be the country’s own creation.
 Some 49% of countries across the OECD have a single definition (OECD 2016).
 In line with this practice, Lebanon adopted its own open government definition which states that

 “Open government is the simple but powerful idea that governments and institutions work better for citizens when they are transparent, engaging, and accountable.
 Open government is the major building block for a more democratic, equal, and sustainable society.”